By David Boling

 While I would love to go into length about each team, and one day soon I am going to do just that, right now there is a larger event that needs to be addressed.
 This event has no particular association with Charlotte, but rather the most of the free world.

-Soccer, or as the rest of the world calls it, Football, is starting to take the United States by storm, and Charlotte, the international city that it is, is right there with the nation.
+Soccer, or as the rest of the world calls it, Football, is starting to take the United States by storm, and Charlotte, the international city that it is, is right there with the nation, so the next thing you wanna lear all of a sudden is the Man City’s stadium history or the like.
 Now, I’ve always known the area to have a strong Soccer following.
 Many of my friends were and still are active in local leagues.
 All of my nephews have grown up playing for neighborhood clubs and/or their schools.
 LiveUptownNow’s own Scott Hartis has played the sport from Childhood to Adulthood.

 But why, at this moment, is Soccer such a hot topic?
 The World Cup hosted this year in Brazil, of course.